-The bill was introduced by the Senate Committee on Judiciary at the request of the Kansas Judicial Council.
-In the Senate Committee hearing, a representative of the Kansas Judicial Council testified in support of the bill, stating the bill represented the result and recommendations of a Kansas Judicial Council advisory committee study to incorporate provisions from the Federal Rules of Evidence into the Kansas Rules of Evidence to address technological advances and eliminate uncertainty arising from appellate court decisions.
+Senate Committee on Judiciary

+In the Senate Committee hearing on February 9, 2021, a representative of the Kansas Judicial Council testified as a proponent of the bill, stating the bill represents the result and recommendations of a Kansas Judicial Council advisory committee study to incorporate provisions from the Federal Rules of Evidence into the Kansas Rules of Evidence to address technological advances and eliminate uncertainty arising from appellate court decisions.

 No opponent or neutral testimony was provided.